Engineer coherent oscillatory modes in Markovian open quantum systems: Mathematical framework

 where $\mathbb{Z}$ is a Pauli Z matrix, and ${\bf H'} = {\bf H^a} - \frac{\omega}{2} \mathbb{I}_2 = {\bf H^b} + \frac{\omega}{2} \mathbb{I}_2$.
 This formulation can be interpreted as describing a ``two-particle'' system in which the two particles do not interact and only the second particle experiences dissipation.
 As a result, the first particle can maintain coherent dynamics, leading to persistent oscillatory behavior in the full system.

-This structure is reminiscent of the concept of a decoherence-free subsystem \cite{PhysRevA.63.042307, Lidar2003}.
-However, our result provides an explicit and transparent condition on the structure of Hamiltonian $\hat{H}$, while conventional discussions of decoherence-free subsystems typically focus on the jump operators $\hat{L}_i$ and omit the Hamiltonian $\hat{H}$ in the Liouvillian $\mathscr{L}$.
-Both the Hamiltonian and jump operators are equally crucial for the existence of undamped (persistent oscillatory) dynamics.
+This structure is reminiscent of the concept of decoherence-free subsystems.
+However, our result is not merely a special case of the decoherence-free subsystem framework.
+Our formulation, particularly the condition on $\bf \Delta_H$ given by Eq.~\eqref{eq: weak Delta H condition} and \eqref{eq: strong Delta H condition}, is complementary to the existing studies.
+Conventional discussions~\cite{PhysRevA.63.042307, Lidar2003, dutta2025introductionmarkovianopenquantum} of decoherence-free subsystems typically restrict attention to the structure on jump operators $\hat{L}_i = \mathbb{I}_2 \otimes {\bf \Xi_i}$ while neglecting the role of Hamiltonian $H$.
+It is often focusing on that the subsystem is insensitive to the jump operators $\hat{L}_i$ due to the presence of $\mathbb{I}_2$, therefore remains decoherence-free and thus the full system supports coherent dynamics.
+However, this interpretation does not always provide a complete picture.
+The Hamiltonian $\hat{H}$ and jump operators $\hat{L}_i$ could play equally essential roles in determining the existence of undamped (persistent oscillatory) dynamics.

+In general, a subsystem defined by the jump operator could couple to other parts of the Hilbert space by the Hamiltonian $\hat{H}$.
+When the $\bf \Delta_H$ condition is not satisfied by $\hat{H}$, the existence of persistent oscillatory modes is not guaranteed.
+One way to resolve this loophole is to require that the Hamiltonian $\hat{H}$ be decoupled.
+This requirement is precisely what the strong $\bf \Delta_H$ condition Eq.~\eqref{eq: strong Delta H condition} enforces.
+It is therefore not a mere special case, but a crucial structural requirement ensuring the existence of undamped coherent dynamics.